-- 1. Researching, designing, developing and testing new materials; - 2. advising on the choice of materials for specific purposes and adaptability of particular processes - 3. supervising fabrication of advanced materials in a plant production environment; - 4. optimizing materials used in manufacturing;5. supervising the implementation of alternative, - more economical materials; 6. advising on materials inspection, maintenance - advising on materials inspection, maintenance and repair procedures of materials; - 7. liaising with materials suppliers, and the manufacturing and implementation teams.
+- Researching, designing, developing and testing new materials: - advising on the choice of materials for specific purposes and adaptability of particular processes - 3. supervising fabrication of advanced materials in a plant production environment; - 4. optimizing materials used in manufacturing; - 5. supervising the implementation of alternative, more economical materials; - 6. advising on materials inspection, maintenance and repair procedures of materials; - 7. liaising with materials suppliers, and the manufacturing and implementation teams.